maryamzaman30/Question-Answering-with-Transformers/README.md

 streamlit run app.py --server.port 5000
 ```

-The application will open in your browser at `http://localhost:5000`
+The application will open in your browser at `http://localhost:5000` or `http://localhost:8501`

 **Note**: On first use, models will be downloaded from Hugging Face (may take 2-5 minutes).
 Subsequent uses will be much faster as models are cached locally.